mauro-rogledi/ERPStudio/README.md

 Today the framework has a complete integration with the SqlServer, Sqlcompact and Sqllite relational databases with automatic database creation management and a fluent method for creating queries.
 It's integrates a reporting system through Crystal Report.

-ERP Studio implements multi-user management with optimistic lock control, and a complete system of protection and update.
+ERP Studio implements multi-language forms, multi-user management with optimistic lock control, and a complete system of protection and update.

 Since 2016 ERP Studio uses and expands th [Metro framework](http://denricdenise.info/2014/09/winforms-metro-style/) of Denis Magno to have a more modern look and feel.